 After some brief research I learned that one is allowed to take photos with a real life panda at Dujiangyan as well.
 When hearing this I had mixed emotions.
 First of all, people can have strong opinions about zoos and animals in captivity and I understand it.
 Personally, I think zoos as a concept are fine and the good ones put a lot of effort in conservation.
 Additionally, there’s a fair amount of animals that I don’t believe will survive in the wild as is and pandas are one of those.
 This is due to habitat destruction and a variety of reasons that I am not well versed in to really discuss but either way I think the idea of panda conservatories are good.
 The implementation of those go on a case by case basis but these 2 conservatories seemed to be on the better side based on casual research.
 I honestly can’t attest to what pandas need for an environment, maybe more space would be better on the enclosures but this specific base deals more with panda rescues than breeding so…I’ll just move on…

 The 2nd touchy part of this is animal tourism in general also causes a moral conundrum.
-You don’t ride elephants in Taiwan, you don’t pet the dolphins in Mexico, don’t go to the circus, Asian countries have a history of mistreating animals for tourism photos.
+You don’t ride elephants in Thailand, you don’t pet the dolphins in Mexico, don’t go to the circus, Asian countries have a history of mistreating animals for tourism photos.
 All of these stories ring in my mind while I consider hugging this panda.
 Is this animal exploitation?
 My best conclusion is…kind of?
 Maybe?
 But also not really?
 The animal is not doped up like the extreme examples which is why your photo window is very brief.
 The trainers in this facility are very aware of the panda’s mood and needs and it doesn’t seem forced in any way.
 Basically the panda is sitting on a bench getting fed and you get to sit next to it.

 It isn’t forced into any pose and they are very strict on the rules.
 Am I blinded by my desire to be close to one of these animals?
 Possibly.
 I searched for definitive confirmation that what I was doing was clearly wrong and any reason to justify skipping it and really couldn’t find anything other that the general posturing that using animals is wrong, which I don’t necessarily disagree with, but those are muddy waters.